 Supporting the Ecuadorian Youth to achieve their higher education goals, and become successful professionals

 In 2009, JUVE created the Ecuadorian Scholars Fund (ESF) to support more young Ecuadorians and adults alike achieve their goal of obtaining a college degree, and thus develop as professionals.
 Our organization created this Fund in the belief that all people deserve the opportunity to develop their potential, regardless of their social status.
-It is our goal to provide the motivating push and support to achieve their success; and proudly, 2017 is the ninth year providing scholarships.
+It is our goal to provide the motivating push and support to achieve their success; and proudly, 2019 is the eleventh year providing scholarships.

 - Must have a minimum grade point average (GPA) of 3.0 on a 4.0 scale

 - Must write an argumentative essay on the topic of this year’s application cycle (see below)

 - If selected as a scholarship recipient, the student must complete a minimum of 25 hours of community service with JUVE and/or a community partner of JUVE.

 - (Optional) Supplementary materials showcasing the applicant’s involvement in activities outside of school can be uploaded to the application.
 Information on examples of supplementary materials can be found under the section ‘Supplementary Materials (Optional)’ within the application.

 What initiatives would you develop to help parents of first and second generation youth in the Ecuadorian and Hispanic community become more involved and informed of educational resources and professional development opportunities for their children to succeed in college?

 The ESF scholarship contest has been extended – applications will close on October 30th, 2022 at 11:59pm EST.